hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/update-by-primary-key.md

 ## Example

-The following table adds $100 to the balance of the account.
+The following example adds $100 to the balance of the account.

 ```sql
 create table prepaid_account (